Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 ![Time mask concept figure](./Images/time-mask-concept.png)

-- Every time point specification is parsed and added to a timeline
+- Every time point specification is parsed and added to a timeline.
 - There are values to be associated with each time point based on index in collection.
   The effective size of time points specification and values specification must be the same.
 - The frequency argument determine which part of the time point that is going to be used